 Product Development is the core process your use when you have a great idea for a new product, or an improved version of an existing one.
 The very first step is to define what it is meant to do.

 This first step is known as Requirements Capture.
-And requirements break down into 2 categories:
+And requirements break down into two categories:

 - User Requirements